patoninho1/babyfoot/README.md

 # babyfoot
-An app in react-native for find babyfoot and players
+An app in react-native to find babyfoot and players